TristanVarewijck/Block-Tech/README.md

 ## Description

-I am a Communication & Multimedia Design student at the Hogeschool van Amsterdam and I am currently in my second year.
+ am a Communication & Multimedia Design student at the Hogeschool van Amsterdam and I am currently in my second year.
 For this block (block-web) I was given the task to build a feature for a matching app. it's an app that allows people to create groups or find groups to join.
 The groups you can join have restrictions: activities, duration, date, location, and number of people.
 If you have joined a group, you have found a match.
 In this project I will create a filter function that people can base their group on or with which they can find a group.
 We will be using back-end and front-end tools to create this feature.